Rahul44025/SQL-_PIZZA-SALES_PROJECT/README.md

 # SQL-_PIZZA-SALES_PROJECT
-Analyzed 10,000+ rows of pizza sales data using SQL to uncover top-selling products, peak sales periods, and regional trends.
-Delivered actionable insights to enhance inventory management and sales strategy, with potential to optimize stock levels by 15%
+> Conducted an in-depth analysis of 10,000+ rows of pizza sales data using SQL, identifying top-selling products, peak sales periods, and regional performance trends.
+> Provided insights to improve inventory management and data-driven decision-making, potentially optimizing stock levels by 15% and boosting sales efficiency.